 The main challenge to overcome when studying proteins is to choose the most appropriate method of protein extraction.
 What tissue are you trying to isolate protein from?
 Are you interested in studying cytosolic, extracellular, or transmembrane proteins?
 What about association with a particular subcellular compartment?
 Do you want to conserve native protein-protein interactions and tertiary/quanternary structure throughout your protein extraction?
 Do you know specifically which protein you want to isolate, or are you looking for a broad sample?
 Once you have identified your sample you can tailor your protein extraction to match your experimental goal.

+Protein extraction can begin with mechanical or chemical techniques.
 The initial steps of protein extraction often involve crude mechanical disruption such as cutting, smashing, or shearing tissue into smaller pieces.
 If intracellular proteins are the target, then detergents can be used to help break apart the phospholipid cellular membrane (cell lysis).
 Sonication is also used to disrupt the membrane.
 Often, protease inhibitors are added to the mix to prevent loss of protein due to enzymatic degradation.

 Large pieces of tissue are easily removed by centrifugation after the crude initial tissue disruption.
 Differential centrifugation often plays an important role in protein extraction; the rate and time of centrifugation will selectively draw subcellular organelles into the pellet.
 Proteins may thereby be extracted from particular cell compartments via multiple rounds of centrifugation.
 Additionally, nucleic acids can be chemically precipitated out of the initial tissue slurry and removed by centrifugation.
 A similar technique can be used to precipitate proteins out of the supernatant.
 Protein interaction and function are highly dependent on three dimensional structure.
 Those amino acid side chains provide the chemical pockets that mediate that function via hydrophilic and hydrophobic interactions including hydrogen bonding, ionic, and Van der Waals forces.
 One way to disrupt these interactions is via a high salt or high/low pH buffer.
 Once the proteins precipitate out of solution they can be collected by another round of centrifugation.
 This chemical disruption may not be appropriate for experimental goals that involve investigating native protein-protein interactions as these will be disrupted by the extraction process.